An alphabetical listing

 Gustavus Adolphus College strives to instill in students a capacity and passion for lifelong learning and encourages them to take an active role in their own education.
 To assist students in this intellectual and personal growth, each student is assigned a faculty academic adviser.

 Some students are certain about their majors, while many are undecided.
 If students are certain and do not have an adviser from the department of their major, or if they have a pre-professional interest, they still have access to faculty from that department or a pre-profession adviser to talk with, in addition to their assigned adviser.
 Anytime after their first semester, students may declare their major and arrange for an adviser from their major department.
 If students are uncertain, they may continue with their original adviser.
-(Also see the "Declaration of Major" policy in the Academic Bulletin.)
+(Also see the "Declaring a Major" policy in the Academic Bulletin.)

 The mission of faculty-based advising goes beyond simply prescribing courses.
 Faculty and students talk about course choices, the integration of coursework and co-curricular responsibilities, possible majors, and developing an academic program that will be finished in a timely fashion and will lead to further study or interesting careers.